fossi-foundation/fossi-foundation.github.io/gsoc21-ideas.md

 *Skills:* Knowledgeable of SystemVerilog and Computer Architecture.

 *Mentors:* Michael Taylor

-### PRGA + FASM: Open-source Bitgen for FPGAs
-[Princeton Reconfigurable Gate Array (PRGA)](https://prga.readthedocs.io/en/latest/) is an open-source framework for building and using custom FPGAs.
-It consists of a Python front-end API (the PRGA Builder) for building custom FPGAs, and a CAD flow (the PRGA Tool Chain) for implementing target RTL designs on those custom FPGAs.
-The PRGA Tool Chain uses [Yosys](http://www.clifford.at/yosys/) for synthesis, [VPR](https://verilogtorouting.org/) for place & route, and the PRGA Bitgen for bitstream generation.
-The goal of this project is to add support for [FPGA Assembly (FASM)](https://github.com/SymbiFlow/fasm), a generic bitstream file format and part of the [SymbiFlow](https://symbiflow.github.io/) project, to PRGA.
-Specifically:

-1. Enable the PRGA Builder to output a FASM schema which describes all of the available logic resources in the FPGA.
-The PRGA Builder supports different types of configuration memories, and the FASM schema should be independent of that.
-2. Replace the inputs to the PRGA Bitgen, namely *.blif (synthesis result), *.net (packing result), *.place (placing result) and *.route (routing result), with one FASM file.

-*Skill level:* Intermediate

-*Language/Tools:* Python, C++, basic knowledge of FPGA CAD tools

-*Mentors:* Ang Li

 ### Architectural Improvements to OpenPiton+Ariane
 [OpenPiton+Ariane](https://openpiton-blog.princeton.edu/2018/11/announcing-openpiton-with-ariane/) is a permissively-licensed RISC-V manycore processor, built as a collaboration between the [PULP Platform](https://www.pulp-platform.org/) from ETH Zürich and the [OpenPiton Platform](http://www.openpiton.org/) from Princeton University.
 We would like to co-optimise OpenPiton and Ariane in their combined platform, to improve performance of the processor both in FPGA emulation systems and for eventual silicon chips.
 Possible improvements could be along the lines of: adding a global branch predictor, introducing a multi-level TLB, etc. We are also open to other projects aimed at improving the performance of aspects of either Ariane or OpenPiton.